EnMasseProject/enmasse/documentation/getting-started/local-development.md

     ./simple_send.py -a "amqp://$(oc get service -o jsonpath='{.spec.clusterIP}' messaging)/anycast" -m 10

-You can use the client with the 'myqueue' and 'multicast' addresses as well.
-Making the clients work with topics is left as an exercies to the reader.
+You can use the client with the 'myqueue' and 'broadcast' and 'mytopic' addresses as well.

 #### MQTT